franckalbinet/trufl/README.md

 | Standard deviation   | StdCB()        | Benefit       |     |
 | Moran I index        | MoranICB(k=5)  | Cost          |     |

+#### Criteria type

-**Criteria type** Criteria can be of the type benefit or cost - Benefit (**high values** equal **high importance** to sample more) - Cost (**low value** equal **high importance** to sample more)
+Criteria can be of the type benefit or cost:

+- Benefit: **high values** equal **high importance** to sample more;
+- Cost: **low value** equal **high importance** to sample more).

+#### Weights

-**Weights** A weight vector is used to determine the importance of criteria in comparison with each other.
+A **weight vector** is used to determine the **importance of criteria** in comparison with each other.

+#### MCDM techniques

+- **CP** (Compromise programming):
-**MCDM techniques** - Compromise programmin (CP) - Distance based measure, where the distance to the optmal point is used, where low values relate to good alternatives. - TOPSIS (TOPSIS) - Distance based measure, where the closeness to the optimal point and anti optimal point is measured (high values –\> good alternative).
+  - Distance based measure, where the distance to the optmal point is used, where low values relate to good alternatives.
+- **TOPSIS** (Technique for Order Preference by Similarity to Ideal Solution):
+  - Distance-based measure, where the closeness to the optimal and anti-optimal points is assessed (with higher values indicating better alternatives).

+#### Rank

-**Rank** Based on the MCDM value a ranking of the polygons is created
+Based on the MCDM value a ranking of the polygons is created:

 <div>

 > **Tip**
 >
-> Start with using equal weights for all the criteria, later you explore
+> Start with using equal weights for all the criteria, later you will
-> the impact of changing the weight vector.
-Make sure the sum of the
+> explore the impact of changing the weight vector.
+Make sure the sum of
-> weight vector is 1.
+> the weight vector is 1.

 </div>

-Ranking of administrative units based on three criteria
+Ranking of administrative units based on three criteria:

 ``` python
 benefit_criteria = [True, True, True]